Common Variable Immunodeficiency

 Common variable immunodeficiency (also known as acquired agammaglobulinemia or common variable agammaglobulinemia) may be associated with autoimmune diseases, such as systemic lupus erythematosus, rheumatoid arthritis, hemolytic anemia, and pernicious anemia, and with cancers, such as leukemia and lymphoma.

 No one knows what causes common variable immunodeficiency.
 Most patients have a normal circulating B-cell count but defective synthesis or release of immunoglobulins.
 Many also exhibit progressive deterioration of cell-mediated (T-cell) immunity (detected by delayed hypersensitivity in skin testing).

 Although no clear proof of genetic influence on disease occurrence exists, the disease does occur in siblings.
 Additionally, family members have a higher incidence of hypogammaglobulinemia, selective IgA deficiency, and autoimmune disease.

 The following are the most common symptoms of CVID.
 However, each child may experience symptoms differently.
 Symptoms may include:

 To diagnose CVI, doctors look for

-When thinking about conceiving, it is important to work with specialists like those found in a reputable London fertility clinic.
+When thinking about conceiving, it is important to work with specialists.
 The nature of the disease makes it tough to deal with pregnancies and constant medical supervision is necessary.
 Make sure that you talk with your family doctor so you can be referred to a specialist in this case.

 Care and treatment measures for patients with common variable immunodeficiency are essentially the same as for patients with X-linked agammaglobulinemia.
 Antibiotics are preferred for combating infection.
 Weekly or monthly injections of immune globulin help to maintain the immune response.
 Because immune globulin is composed primarily of IgG, the patient may also need fresh frozen plasma infusions to provide IgA and IgM.